tystar86/python_exercises/Tasks/math.md

 ```

 #72.
->Write a Python program to create a range for floating numbers.
+>Write a function to create a range for floating numbers.

 **Expected Output :**
 ```